Chronic fatigue syndrome

 - Slowly increasing your daily activities as you find you can do more

-The goals of CBT include improving a person's ability to deal with stressful situations, and better manage their illness.
-CBT can also help manage sleep problems and regulate activity levels.
-Cognitive therapy is particularly helpful for defining and setting limits, behaviors that are extremely important for people with CFS.
+The goals of CBT include improving a person's ability to deal with stressful situations, and better manage their illness, as well as manage sleep problems and regulate activity levels.

 Graded Exercise Therapy